-Discussion circles are used to provide an opportunity for students to engage with peers who may have violated similar policies to have a discussion with a trained facilitator about how their decisions related to the violation that occurred or other similar experiences impact them and their communities.
+Discussion circles are used to provide an opportunity for students to engage with peers who may have violated similar policies to have a discussion with a trained facilitator about how their decisions related to the community standards violation that occurred or other similar experiences impact them and their communities.

 Fire Safety Review

 Students violating minor fire safety policies will be required to review fire safety information including, but not limited to tips, policy, and educational videos.